 Charlotte Hawkins presents her new brand Sunday afternoon show from 3-5pm on Classic FM, playing the perfect selection of favourites and new discoveries, with a particular focus on young artists – as demonstrated with her Young Classical Star.
 Get in touch with Charlotte by texting 61812 or using the form below.

-This week, Charlotte’s Young Classical Star is the Russian soprano, Julia Lezhneva.
+This week, Charlotte’s Young Classical Star is the 29-year-old Russian soprano, Julia Lezhneva.

-This week, Charlotte’s Young Classical Star is the award-winning classical guitarist, Campbell Diamond.
+This week, Charlotte’s Young Classical Star is the 27-year-old British pianist Benjamin Grosvenor.

 The son of a piano teacher, Grosvenor began playing the piano at the age of six, going on to study at the Royal Academy of Music.
 In 2011, he became the first British pianist in 60 years to sign to the prestigious Decca label and when he graduated in 2012, he received the Queen’s Award for Excellence for the best all-round student of the year.

 Grosvenor is just one of the star soloists performing at Classic FM Live this coming Tuesday, when he’ll play Gershwin’s Rhapsody in Blue, but this afternoon, Charlotte features his superb performance of Saint-Saens’ Piano Concerto No.2.